rhel-labs/instruqt/satellite-basics/08-installsoftware/assignment.md

 ![add selected](../assets/hcaddrhel9hosts.png)

-You'll be taken back to the `Host Collections` menu.
+Go back to the `Host Collections` menu.
 Click on the host collection we just created.

 ![click on tmux installation](../assets/clickontmuxinstallation.png)